hydra324/litmas/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## My guide to run this small web socket client
+- Install node.js v12
+- clone this repo
+- run `npm i` or `npm install` on your project directory.
+It might take a while to download all the required dependencies for teh project
+- run scripts yaay! - for exmaple `npm run start` to see this running on your local browser